Robust error estimates in weak norms for advection dominated transport problems with rough data: Error estimates

 \subsection{Conclusion}

 We have derived robust a posteriori and a priori error estimates for transient convection--diffusion equations.
 The upshot is that the estimates are completely robust with respect to the P\'eclet number, in the sense that we also control the Sobolev norms of the exact solution in the error constant.
 The estimates allow for low regularity data and multiscale advection, that may have strong spatial variation on the fine scale under a special scale separation condition.
-It is easy to see that a general high P\'eclet transport problem with very strong spatial variation in the advection velocity must be ill-posed since a small perturbation of the initial position of a flow particle may have an important influence on its trajectory.
-So our work is an attempt to separate computable cases from inherently unstable ones, using scale separation.
-In this spirit, our paper proposes a first step towards an understanding of what transport problems are computable in the high P\'eclet regime, beyond the standard assumption of smooth data and sets a baseline for what should be achieved theoretically in the analysis of more involved methods, such as multiscale methods, in order to claim that they produce an accuracy beyond what is obtained using a standard stabilized finite element method.
+The aim of this work was to take a first step towards an understanding of what transport problems are computable in the high P\'eclet regime, beyond the standard assumption of smooth data.
+These results also set a baseline for what should be achieved theoretically in the analysis of more involved methods, such as multiscale methods, in order to claim that they produce an accuracy beyond what is obtained using a standard stabilized finite element method.